msveshnikov/jira-clone-autocode/docs/competitor_analysis.md

 **Weaknesses:**
 - Can become costly for larger teams
-- Some users find it less suitable for software development compared to JIRA
+- Some users find it less suitable for software development compared to SCRUM

 **Comparison:**
-Our JIRA  could differentiate by maintaining a stronger focus on software development workflows while still offering an intuitive interface.
+Our SCRUM  could differentiate by maintaining a stronger focus on software development workflows while still offering an intuitive interface.

 ## 4. ClickUp